 What is the English for College program?

-English for College is an intensive program for adult, beginner and high-beginner English language learners that helps them reach the level of English needed to be accepted as a student at State College of Florida (SCF).
+English for College is an intensive program for adults who are beginner and high-beginner English language learners.
+The program helps these adults reach the level of English needed to be accepted as a student at State College of Florida (SCF).
 Even though the English for College program is specially designed for students who plan to eventually attend college at SCF, other students who are interested in professional or academic English skills are welcome to register.
 Please note that the English for College course includes homework and tests, as well as steady attendance.
 This program is not a conversation class.

 Who can attend the English for College program?

-If you are ready to improve your language skills to get into college, then the English for College program is for you.
-Even if you don't plan on attending college in the near future, this class will help you improve your professional communication skills.
-To enroll in this program, you need a high school diploma (from any country).
+If you are ready to improve your language skills to get into college or you want a more academic and serious approach to learning English, then the English for College program is for you.
+To enroll in this program, you need a high school diploma from any country.
 If you have not had your diploma translated and evaluated, you will be required to do this if you intend on applying to State College of Florida when you finish the English for College program.
 Don't worry; we will give you information about how to do this.

 When are the classes?

 Classes begin several times a year at both campuses of State College of Florida.
 Contact the office for the next start date.
 (See the contact information at the bottom of this page.)
 Classes meet Monday through Thursday mornings for 12 weeks.
 Usual class hours are 9:30 a.m.- 12:30 p.m.